apache/cxf/distribution/src/main/release/samples/wsdl_first/README.txt

 If you're using Tomcat for the web service provider:
 ----------------------------------------------------
 1.)
-Update the soap:address value in the resources/CustomerService.wsdl value, switching the soap:address value to servlet-specific one (presently commented-out).
+Update the soap:address value in the resources/CustomerService.wsdl value, switching the soap:address value to the servlet-specific one (presently commented-out).
 Make sure the version number there is the same as the version of CXF being used.

 2.)
 You can manually copy the generated WAR file to the Tomcat webapps folder, or, if you